-The global clean hydrogen market size reached USD 1.9 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 6.1 Billion by 2033, exhibiting a growth rate (CAGR) of 13.01% during 2025-2033.
-The clean hydrogen market is rapidly expanding, driven by stringent government policies, advancements in electrolysis technology, and increasing private sector investments, positioning hydrogen as a key component in achieving global net-zero emissions and transforming energy, transportation, and industrial sectors.
+The global clean hydrogen market size was valued at USD 1.92 Billion in 2024.
+Looking forward, IMARC Group estimates the market to reach USD 6.10 Billion by 2033, exhibiting a CAGR of 13.01% during 2025-2033.
+Europe dominated the market in 2024.
+Stringent government policies, advancements in electrolysis technology, and increasing private sector investments, positioning hydrogen as a key component in achieving global net-zero emissions and transforming energy, transportation, and industrial sectors, represent some of the factors contributing to the clean hydrogen market share.

 Report Attribute